The EOS 888 is an entry level EOS film camera from 1995.

 Canon began the EOS line of cameras with the mid level EOS 650.
 They would go on to offer more advanced cameras, and simpler ones too, but they continued to offer cameras for the serious amateur.
 These cameras had most of the features of the top line cameras but were lighter build, had less weather proofing, possibly were not as smooth to operate.
 But they were fine cameras and capable of amazing photography.

 (also called the EOS 50 in Europe and the Elan 55 in Japan)

 September 1995 – October 2000

-Other EOS Film Cameras in the Collection
+Other EOS Film Cameras

 I am not in any way connected to or supported by Canon.
 I chose their camera line and have stayed with it.
 I cannot recall why.
 But a Nikon camera is fine technology and takes a wonderful picture.
 So too with Sony and the others.
 But I have been happy with Canon and so I have begun my collection here.
 One day I may add other brands to my range interest.
 But that is for another day.